 Installing NVIDIA drivers

-1sudo apt-get install build-essential linux-headers-$(uname -r)
+1sudo apt-get install build-essential linux-headers-$(uname -r)select Y

 1gcc --version